SD › Penang Hotels

-- The absolute best hotels in Penang are: Seven Terraces (most luxe heritage boutique), Shangri-La’s Rasa Sayang (most luxurious spa resort), Cheong Fatt Tze (most historic boutique), Hard Rock Hotel Penang (best for families).
+- Best Hotels in Penang: Seven Terraces (most luxe heritage boutique) • Shangri-La Rasa Sayang (most luxurious spa resort) • Cheong Fatt Tze (most historic boutique)

 - Malaysian food is known for spicy sambals and flavor fusion of Malay, Chinese, and Indian cuisines.
 Penang in particular is famous for its street food.
 The best hawker foods are at Presgrave Street Hawker Centre (run out of a back alley and most popular with locals) and Lg Baru (New Lane) Hawker Stalls, and Nasi Melayu Lidiana (at Medan Selera Tanjung Bunga).
 The best restaurants are Tek Sen (Chinese), Kebaya Dining Room (Peranakan fine dining), and Mish Mash (best bar).

 - Many public restrooms don’t have toilet paper, so always carry tissue with you.

 - Smoking is still allowed in many hotels in Penang, though it is usually confined to bars and certain floors.
 Be sure to request a non-smoking room if you are sensitive to cigarette smoke and smells.

 - Though taxis in Penang are required by law to use meters, most drivers simply refuse.
 Getting around George Town via taxi usually costs about RM10-15.
 Do agree on the fare and exact drop off point ahead of time to avoid being gouged.
 It is always cheaper, easier, and friendlier to use an app like GrabTaxi here as the charges are based on mileage, drivers are vetted and have GPS, and there is no haggling.

 The 17 Best Hotels in Penang